JenniBeadle/paratextmanual/docs/Video-summaries/intro.md

 ---

-## Summaries  by Specific Paratext Features
+## Summaries of vidéos by Specific Paratext Features
-In alphabetical order or [order by tasks](list-of-videos) grouped by stages
+In alphabetical order or see [order by tasks](list-of-videos) grouped by stages
 - Arranging Windows and Navigating (Navigation)
 - Back Translation
 - Biblical Terms